AdaCore/spark2014/docs/lrm/source/introduction.rst

 with other verification results depends on the verification of global and local assumptions made during formal verification.

-Full details on the SPARK_Mode aspect are given in the SPARK Toolset User Guide (reference TBD).
+Full details on the SPARK_Mode aspect are given in the SPARK Toolset User's Guide (reference TBD).

 .. todo::
    We need to consider what might need to be levied on the non-|SPARK| code in order for flow